Using the command-line client#

 @shared

-First let’s upload a file from the root-examplefolder to the @personal root:
+Let’s upload the file to the @personal root:

 Dataset stored in @personal/ds-1d.b2nd

-Now, one can list the datasets in the @personal root and see that the uploaded file appears
+Now, one may list the datasets in the @personal root and see that the uploaded file appears

 cat2-client --username user@example.com --password foobar11 list @personal